 If your focus is on camel riding, we suggest you check out this article on how to get your fill of camel experiences in Dubai – there are plenty of them!

 With so many desert safari’s available these days, it can be hard to choose between them.
 Some of them such as Platinum Heritage are a premium tour provider.
-Their focus is on the desert itself.
+Their focus is on the desert itself and connecting with the environment.
 You will enjoy vintage Landrovers taking you sedately through the Dubai Desert Conservation Reserve, falconry displays and traditional food, both day and evening tours are available.